All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Eat before HIIT: Fasted HIIT on GLP-1 medication is a recipe for dizziness and poor performance.
 Eat a small snack with carbohydrates and protein 60-90 minutes before your session.
 A banana with a tablespoon of almond butter or a small protein bar works well.

 Cap intensity at 85%: True all-out effort (the kind where you feel like you might pass out) is too much for most GLP-1 patients.
 Your intervals should feel hard but controlled.
 You should be breathing heavily but not gasping.
-You should feel like you could do one more round at the end, not like you are about to collapse.
+You should feel like you could do one more round at the end, not like you're about to collapse.

-Watch for overtraining signs: Persistent fatigue that does not improve with a rest day, declining performance over multiple sessions, irritability, poor sleep, and getting sick frequently are all signs that your training load exceeds your recovery capacity.
+Watch for overtraining signs: Persistent fatigue that doesn't improve with a rest day, declining performance over multiple sessions, irritability, poor sleep, and getting sick frequently are all signs that your training load exceeds your recovery capacity.
 If you see these signs, drop HIIT entirely for a week and focus on strength training and walking.

 Avoid high-impact HIIT: Box jumps, burpees, and sprint intervals place significant stress on joints.
 GLP-1 patients who are losing weight rapidly may have changing biomechanics, making high-impact movements riskier.
 Stick to lower-impact options like the bike, rower, kettlebell swings, and incline walking intervals.